 Women and girls in STEM, the planet needs you!

-A senior Victorian forum was livestreamed to explore education and career opportunities and challenges for girls and women in Science, Technology, Engineering, Medicine and Mathematics (STEM).
+Listen in to this senior Victorian forum explore education and career opportunities and the challenges for girls and women in Science, Technology, Engineering, Medicine and Mathematics (STEM).

-Watch the video to hear the advice, experiences and passion from our fantastic line up of Speaker’s and Panellist's.
+Hear the advice, experiences and passion from our fantastic lineup of speakers and panellists:

 “Forge your own path, and back yourself”